NetCIL Installation

 write operations can cause file server corruption.
 Such issues are easily

-configure individual workstations with secure, remote access applications, this
+workstations with secure, remote access applications, this scheme can work

 The next graphic shows the configuration for thin-client